sarahforzley/universal-docs/automation/scripts/README.md

 New-PSUScript -Module 'PSUModule' -Command 'Show-HelloWorld'
 ```

-The function will be surfaced just as other scripts within the admin console.
-Parameters, help text and other PSU features will work the same as with scripts.
+The function surfaces just like other scripts within the admin console.
+Parameters, help text and other PSU features work the same as with scripts.

 <figure><img src="../../.gitbook/assets/image (578).png" alt=""><figcaption><p>Parameter for a function<br></p></figcaption></figure>